 Combined with Adaptation Distillation and Composite Character; in the comic, Whiplash was just a guy with a bullet proof-though ridiculous looking costume and two lashes, who while he could take on Iron Man's early armours, he was easily out-matched when Tony got some upgrades.
 Iron Man 2 mixed him with another villain called Crimson Dynamo and revised him as a Genius Bruiser and Magnificent Bastard who could actually hurt Iron Man's more advanced armour.

 Iron Man 3 does this to Aldrich Killian.
-In the comic book storyline Extremis, Killian commits suicide at the start of the comic, out of guilt over selling Extremis to a Right Wing Militia Fanatic.
+In the comic book storyline Extremis, Killian commits suicide at the start of the comic, out of guilt over selling Extremis to a Right-Wing Militia Fanatic.
 In the movie, Killian becomes the main villain of the movie, as he is revealed to be the real Mandarin, orchestrating terrorist attacks using the Extremis formula and posing a very large threat throughout the movie.
-He also takes Extremis himself, becoming physically powerful enough to demolish Tony's armours with his bare hnds.
+He also takes Extremis himself, becoming physically powerful enough to demolish Tony's armours with his bare hands.

 In The Wonderful Wizard of Oz, Glinda is a relatively tame character that does help the heroes, though through indirect means, which translated into The Wizard of Oz.
 In Oz: The Great and Powerful'', Glinda is a much more active character seeking to avenge the death of her father, the previous wizard who uses her magic to battle the Wicked Witch of the West and play a large part in getting the people of Oz to revolt against the Wicked Witch.